OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ### Security provider

-Android relies on `provider` to implement Java Security services.
-That is crucial to ensure secure network communications and secure other functionalities which depend on cryptography.
+Android relies on the `java.security.Provider` class to implement Java Security services.
+These providers are crucial to ensure secure network communications and secure other functionalities which depend on cryptography.

 The list of security providers included in Android varies between versions of Android and the OEM-specific builds.
 Some security provider implementations in older versions are now known to be less secure or vulnerable.
-Thus, Android applications should not only choose the correct algorithms and provide good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy security providers.
+Thus, Android applications should not only choose the correct algorithms and provide a good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy security providers.

 You can list the set of existing security providers using following code: